Sagnik Chatterjee

 About Me

-I am a fifth-year PhD student in the BraQIIIT lab at IIIT-Delhi, where I am very fortunate to be advised by Prof. Debajyoti Bera.
-In the fall, I will be joining as a postdoc at the University of Latvia, Riga, where I will be hosted by Prof. Andris Ambainis.
+I am a final-year PhD student in the BraQIIIT lab at IIIT-Delhi, where I am very fortunate to be advised by Prof. Debajyoti Bera.
+Next, I will be joining as a postdoc at the University of Latvia, Riga, hosted by Prof. Andris Ambainis.

 My research